AdaemmerP/lpirfs/README.md

   library(lpirfs)
 ```

 Load data set from package to estimate a simple, new-Keynesian, closed- economy model.
-This data set is used by Jordà (2005) in chapter IV. of his paper.
-The data description can be found in the data's help file.
+This data are used by Jordà (2005) in chapter IV.
+Please see the data's help file or the original paper for a detailed description.

 ``` r
 # Load data (from package)
   data_set_df <- interest_rules_var_data
 ```

-Make list and specify input variables to estimate linear irfs.
+Make list and specify input variables to estimate linear impulse responses.

 ``` r
 # Create list for input